ississippi/bring-your-own-rag/README.md

-# API Documentation RAG MCP Server
+# Bring Your Own RAG - API Documentation MCP Server

 A **Model Context Protocol (MCP) server** that enables AI coding assistants to access proprietary API documentation through semantic search.
 This project implements "Bring Your Own RAG" for coding assistants, allowing developers to get contextual help from their own API documentation while coding.